Showing posts with label Chicago. Show all posts

 The Truth Behind the “Cubs Win the 1908 World Series” Photo: A Crowd Out of Time.

-For decades, a photo has circulated purporting to show jubilant Cubs fans flooding Chicago’s streets after clinching the 1908 World Series.
+For decades, a photo has circulated, purportedly showing jubilant Cubs fans flooding Chicago’s streets after the team clinched the 1908 World Series.
 Even Major League Baseball once labeled it as such.
 But the truth is far more layered—and frankly, more intriguing.

 This image is not from 1908.
 It’s from the 1940s, and the visual clues are too loud to ignore.